Teaching will be delivered between the hours of 09:00 - 15:00 (UK Time).

-Intense portfolio surgeries will prepare students for future applications to BA, MA and professional practice.
+Towards the end of term 2 there will be more Intense portfolio surgeries and preparation interview advice for students whether they are making future applications to BA, MA or requiring professional practice guidance.
 Invaluable specialist advice will be provided for professionals looking to establish themselves in their chosen field.

-Interview practice for future study and employment will help to shape students agenda.
+Interview practice for future study and employment will help to shape each students’ agenda.

 Curriculum / learning and teaching